 Instead of denying and devaluing the extraordinary contribution women make every day of their lives, we should seek to create a society that truly recognises and values women and supports their work in the home, the community, the paid workforce and public life.

-This is our vision of true equality and a better society for women.
+This is our vision of true equality and an Australian society that respects and promotes the dignity of all women.
 If it’s a vision that you share, see how you can get involved – so that together, we can achieve it.